mdn/content/files/en-us/web/api/validitystate/customerror/index.md

 ### Detecting a custom error

-In this example, `setCustomValidity` sets a custom error message when a form submission contains user input that's considered invalid.
+In this example, {{domxref("HTMLObjectElement.setCustomValidity", "setCustomValidity()")}} sets a custom error message when a form submission contains user input that's considered invalid.
-The "Validate input" button calls `reportValidity,` which displays a validation message if a user enters values that do not match the [form control's constraints](/en-US/docs/Web/HTML/Constraint_validation#constraint_validation_process).
+The "Validate input" button calls {{domxref("HTMLFormElement.reportValidity", "reportValidity()")}}, which displays a validation message under the element if a user enters values that do not match the [form's constraints](/en-US/docs/Web/HTML/Constraint_validation#constraint_validation_process).

 If you enter the text "good" or "fine" and try to validate the input, the field is marked invalid until the custom error message is cleared (set to an empty string).
 For comparison, there is a [`minlength`](/en-US/docs/Web/HTML/Attributes/minlength) attribute on the input element that allows us to demonstrate the [`tooShort` validity state](/en-US/docs/Web/API/ValidityState/tooShort) when the user enters less than two characters.